johnathanvman/F6/index.md

 						}else if(AnyUnit.Tags[0] == "Froggirl"){
 							Entrys[0] += choose([" My ANY's tongue binds around the girl's middle.
 She lets go after I grab her."," Her escape comes to an end when my ANY's tongue trips her."," My ANY's tongue grabs her, and doesn't let go until I'm ready.
 She retracts her tongue, and SUBSHORT falls to the GROUND for me to eat."])
 						}else if(AnyUnit.Tags[0] == "Bunnygirl"){
 							Entrys[0] += choose([" My ANY grabs the other bunny, and apologises as she drags her back."])+choose([""],[" She whispers softly that its my first time as a predator, and that I'm still really bad at it.
 I try to ignore her as they get closer."," She explains that I'm a new predator, and it would be really nice if my first meal was an easy one."," She cheerfully explains that I'm a new predator, and that she's my very first meal.
-She seems shocked that the trapped bunny doesn't share in her enthusiasm."])+choose([" The captured girl tries to reason with her kin, but its clearly no use.
-She pouts, but complies when told to lay on the ground."," The other girl stays quite as she's guided onto the ground before me."," The other girl keeps struggling even as my bun lays on on the ground before me."])+choose([" She smiles when I thank her, and keeps watching as I kneel behind the prone girl"," She blushes when I thank her, but looks away when I kneel behind the prone girl."])
+She seems shocked that the trapped bunny doesn't share in her enthusiasm."])+choose([" The captured girl tries reasoning with her kin, but its clearly no use.
+She pouts for a moment, but eventually complies when told to lay on the ground."," The other girl stays quite as she's guided onto the ground before me."," The other girl keeps struggling even as my bun lays on on the ground before me."])+choose([" My bunny smiles when I thank her, and keeps watching as I kneel behind the prone girl."," My bunny blushes when I thank her, but looks away when I kneel behind the prone girl."])
 						}else{
 							Entrys[0] += choose([" My ANY trips her, and presses down on her back so she can't escape."," Her escape comes to an end when my ANY trips her."," My ANY trips her, and tells me to start with the legs."," My ANY grabs her, and doesn't let go until I'm ready.
 She "+choose(["gently","sternly","roughly"])+choose([" guides"," forces"," gets"])+" SUBSHORT to the GROUND for me to eat."])
 						}